XP-Pen Artist 13 (2nd Gen) vs. HUION Kamvas 13 (Gen 3)

 The screen is bright and clear with 220 cd/m2 brightness levels and a contrast ratio of 1000:1.
 This screen will not disappoint.

-220 cd/m2 brightness levels were bright enough to view in medium light intensity areas of the house but were not the best for outdoor bright light conditions.
+220 nits brightness levels were bright enough to view in medium light intensity areas of the house but were not the best for outdoor bright light conditions.
+As mentioned earlier, this tablet comes with a screen which I found to be quite good.

 Despite its low price range, it is one of the few tablets under 300$, that come with a fully laminated, textured screen with protective anti-glare film.